Rashid-Rcp/TM-Shipping-Rates/README.md

-# Shopify App Template - Remix
+# Shopify App For Custom shipping rates based on pincode

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) using the [Remix](https://remix.run) framework.

-Rather than cloning this repo, you can use your preferred package manager and the Shopify CLI with [these steps](https://shopify.dev/docs/apps/getting-started/create).

-Visit the [`shopify.dev` documentation](https://shopify.dev/docs/api/shopify-app-remix) for more details on the Remix app package.
+This App will provides you the provision to add 2 differnt type of shipping rates based on pincodes.

 ## Quick start